 Do I have to wear a helmet and is a helmet provided?

-Yes, helmet laws apply equally to people using bike share schemes.
-Airbike provides helmets with each bike, helmets lock and unlock from the bike lock mechanism.
+Yes, helmet laws apply equally to people riding share bikes.
+Airbike provides helmets with each bike.
+Please remember to secure the helmet using the rear wheel bike lock mechanism at the end of your ride.

-- The trail area includes the Australian National University, city centre, and the Parliamentary zone
+The operating area includes the Australian National University, city centre, and the Parliamentary zone